Perturbative approach to $f(R)$-gravitation in FLRW cosmology: Introduction

 \section{Introduction}

-Published by A. Einstein in 1915, the general theory of relativity (GR) \cite{Wein, Land} has become one of the pillars of the modern physics and is very well tested both theoretically and experimentally.
-It can explain or predict different astrophysical and cosmological phenomena, such as those in the radiation-dominated and matter-dominated eras of the Universe (see, for example, \cite{Penrose:1964wq,Gillessen:2008qv,LIGOScientific:2017vwq,LIGOScientific:2016aoc,Kramer:2021jcw}, for some recent or new results supporting the GR) but it fails to explain other phenomena, mainly in the acceleration periods of the Universe.
-The GR is still facing difficulties in describing the issues such as quantum gravity \cite{rovelli,Linde:1990flp}, the cosmic inflation \cite{Starobinsky:1979ty,Linde:1990flp,Liddle:2000cg, Guth:1980zm,Guth:1997wk, Mukhanov:2005sc}, the origin of dark matter \cite{Arbey:2021gdg} (see also, for example, \cite{Drewes:2016upu} in a particle physics aspect), the accelerated expansion of the Universe (called otherwise the dark energy problem) \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Crease:2009zz}, etc. These problems call for an extension or modification of the GR but so far there has been no satisfactory theory suggested.
+Published by A. Einstein in 1915, the general theory of relativity (GR) \cite{Wein, Land} has become one of the pillars of modern physics and is very well tested both theoretically and experimentally.
+This great theory can explain or predict different astrophysical and cosmological phenomena, such as those in the radiation-dominated and the matter-dominated eras of the Universe (see, for example, \cite{Penrose:1964wq,Gillessen:2008qv,LIGOScientific:2017vwq,LIGOScientific:2016aoc,Kramer:2021jcw}, for some recent results supporting the GR) but it fails to explain other phenomena, mainly in the acceleration periods of the Universe.
+Moreover, so successful but the GR is still facing problems of quantum gravity \cite{rovelli,Linde:1990flp}, the cosmic inflation \cite{Starobinsky:1979ty,Linde:1990flp,Liddle:2000cg, Guth:1980zm,Guth:1997wk, Mukhanov:2005sc}, the origin of dark matter \cite{Arbey:2021gdg} (see also, for example, \cite{Drewes:2016upu} in a particle physics aspect), the accelerated expansion of the Universe (called otherwise the dark energy problem) \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns,Crease:2009zz}, etc. These problems call for an extension or modification of the GR but so far there has been no satisfactory theory suggested.
 To name a few famous theories extending the GR.
-The string theory (for a review, see, for instance, \cite{Polchinski:1998rq}) expected as a "\textit{theory of everything}" is a very complicated ultra-high energy theory and weakly developed in the phenomenological aspect, therefore, it is very difficult for an experimental test.
+The string theory (for a review, see, for instance, \cite{Polchinski:1998rq}) expected as a "\textit{theory of everything}" is a very complicated ultra-high energy theory and weakly developed in the phenomenological aspect, therefore, it is very hard for an experimental test.
 The similar situation is with a more special theory - supergravity \cite{VanNieuwenhuizen:1981ae,Tanii:2014gaa}.
-However, these theories are based on the concept of supersymmetry \cite{West:1990tg} of which the LHC has not found any sign.
-In general, to explain the formation and the evolution of the Universe is always a challenge in physics.
-One of the first attempts was made by A. Einstein not long after the birth of the GR. \\
+Moreover, these theories are based on the concept of supersymmetry \cite{West:1990tg} of which the LHC and other experiments have not found any sign so far.
+In general, to explain the formation and the evolution of the Universe is always a challenge in physics calling for extended theories.
+One of the first attempts to modify the GR was made by A. Einstein himself not long after the birth of this theory.\\